dwclark/advent-of-code-2020/README.md

 However, once I got that correct, the rest of the problem was straightforward.
 It was very similar to day 17, though the neighbor rules were different.

+**v2 Addendum**

+It looks like Norvig was able to reuse code from previous years or days for solving Life game puzzles.
+This makes LOC comparisons more difficult.
+But, I'm fairly certain that Norvig's code is more concise than any of my versions.
+My third version is quite speedy and is the smallest, so I'll take that as consolation.

+The v2 version has four of major changes which makes the code smaller and one change that blows it back up again.
+By far the biggest change was changing `day-flips` to only investigate tiles it needs to.
+Norvig's code was much simpler, but since I'm not a python expert (and it's pretty dense python), I studied the problem again.
+Once again *understanding the actual problem* allowed me to simplify all of the code in `day-flips` and all of the code it calls.
+In particular, I was able to eliminate all of the min/max computation.
+The second major change was to store plain symbols for directions instead of function symbols.
+Third major change was to reduce consing by making walk mutable.
+It didn't complicate the code by much, but it sure reduced consing.
+Finally, I was able to eliminate most of the parsing code, this I did get from reading Norvig's code.

+The one change that increased the code size was to add optmiziation hints and write custom hash and equal functions because profiling showed that `equalp` was by far the biggest time sink.
+The first four changes dropped the runtime from 50 sec -> 1 sec.
+The optimizations pared that down to 0.52 - 0.55 seconds.

+I was going to stop there but Norvig's code said he used the axial coordinate system for hexagonal grids.
+He even provided the same url I did in my code comments.
+So I went back there to read up.
+It turns out if I had read just a couple of paragraphs more I would have seen the axial coordinate documentation.
+Even better, the axial system is virtually identical to the cube coordinates, you just drop the y axis.
+This allowed me to convert tiles from 3-d arrays to cons cells and reduce the number of operations in `walk!`.
+I had to stop using `copy-array` and make a custom `copy-tile` function.
+Finally, I was able to use the more efficient `equal` function in the hash table.
+The result is that the run time is now 0.46 secs with 2/3 less consing.
+As always really understand the problem *because good algorithms, especially with fewer computations and less storage, are almost always faster.* Not to mention **simpler**.

 ## [Day 25](src/day-25.lisp) The Finish Line

 Once again I was glad to have a REPL.
 I was having a hard time understanding the puzzle so being able to test and try things out to make sure I was understanding the puzzle was half the battle.
 Because the REPL made that experimentation easy, it made the day a lot easier.
 In the end, it was an easier day, which was great.
 I'm definitely a fan of ending Advent of Code on a easy note.
 If it had ended with the hardest puzzle, I would probably have finished less likely to try Advent of Code again.